 Mushrooms are not among the foods you need to avoid during pregnancy, but there are some things you need to keep in mind when you decide to include them in your diet.

-- Check for expiry date and freshness when you choose to buy the frozen ones
+Check for expiry dates and freshness when you choose to buy the frozen ones.

-- Medicinal mushrooms like Shiitake and maitake have high amounts of beta-glucan and boost our immune system.
+Medicinal mushrooms like Shiitake and Maitake have high amounts of beta-glucan and boost our immune system.
 Hence, they are considered beneficial and are highly recommended.
-They also keep cancer, tumour, fungal and other dreaded diseases at bay
+They also keep cancer, tumor, fungi, and other dreaded diseases at bay.

 Mushrooms are power-packed and great food for the baby growing inside you.
 Make sure you include them in your diet often to derive the maximum benefit out of them.
 They are tasty and easy to cook.

 Enjoy the flavor, while your baby benefits from its nutritional value.
 Remember, as always, to consult your doctor if you have any questions.
 After all, pregnancy is a phase to enjoy and gorge on your favorite foods (with necessary precautions).

 There are a variety of mushrooms to choose from.
 You can eat shiitake mushrooms, white buttons, porcini, or even chestnut mushrooms.
 Cook them well to avoid any food poisoning.